WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 ------------

-To verify that Elizabeth has the attestation addressed to Diana, Frank may require Elizabeth to sign her messages from a multisig of the form (Diana, Elizabeth).
+To verify that Elizabeth has the attestation addressed to Diana, Frank may require Elizabeth to sign her messages from a 2-of-2 multisig of the form (Diana, Elizabeth).

 Completeness of a reputation chain
 ==================================

+Reputation is a concept that mixes positive and negative attestations, or successes and failures.
-Attestations are examples of positive credentials, or successes.
-An example of a positive credential is a diploma, which proves that someone graduated from a certain college with a certain degree.
-Reputation is a concept that mixes positive and negative credentials, or successes and failures.
-Generally, people have an incentive not to report all the times they failed.
+An example of a positive attestation is a diploma, which certifies that someone graduated from a certain college with a certain degree.
+Typically, people are happy to present positive attestations on demand, but they do not have an incentive to report all the times they failed.

 Publication to a blockchain allows an identity to establish the